vipersfly23/Lab1_ECE382_Her/README.md

     the multiplier is 0.
 After completing this.
 By breaking everything down to simple pieces, I had few issues.
 I would test it with values I knew the answer to, and used debugging to ensure everything was happening as it was supposed to be.

-      There were times i had issues, but it was primarily from using the wrong code, conceptually I didn't have an issue with anything.
+      There were times i had issues, but it was primarily from using the wrong code, using debugging and breaking down the code by using breakpoints normally solved this problem. conceptually I didn't have an issue with anything.
 My simple calculator *PASSED ALL GIVEN TEST CASES*

 #####Commit 1